Pandas

 https://inspirehep.net/literature?q=doi:10.1103/PhysRevLett.122.132001

 about a Scientific paper with people from the University of Antioquia.
-A machine web version can be easily obtained in JSON just by attaching the extra parameter &of=recjson
+A machine web version can be easily obtained in JSON just by attaching the extra parameter &of=recjson, and direcly loaded from Pandas, which works like a browser for the third web:

-We can use all the previous methods to extract the authors from 'Antioquia U.'
+We can use all the previous methods to extract the authors from 'Antioquia U.':

 or

-is quite nested: Is a list of dictionaries with the full information for each one of the authors of the article.
+We can see that the column authors is quite nested: Is a list of dictionaries with the full information for each one of the authors of the article.

 Activity: Check that the lenght of the auhors list coincides with the number_of_authors